gruntwork-io/toc/README.md

 1. [A Comprehensive Guide to Building a Scalable Web App on Amazon Web Services](https://www.airpair.com/aws/posts/building-a-scalable-web-app-on-amazon-web-services-p1): A definitive guide on how to think about building apps on AWS, including how to think about scalability and high availability, an overview of how to use the most important AWS services, and an introduction to cloud-native architecture.

-1. [A Comprehensive Guide to Authenticating to AWS on the Command Line](https://blog.gruntwork.io/a-comprehensive-guide-to-authenticating-to-aws-on-the-command-line-63656a686799): Our blog post series on how to authenticate to AWS on the command-line, including how to use Access Keys, IAM Roles, MFA, the Credentials File, Environment Eariables, Instance Metadata, and Gruntwork Houston.
+1. [A Comprehensive Guide to Authenticating to AWS on the Command Line](https://blog.gruntwork.io/a-comprehensive-guide-to-authenticating-to-aws-on-the-command-line-63656a686799): Our blog post series on how to authenticate to AWS on the command-line, including how to use Access Keys, IAM Roles, MFA, the Credentials File, Environment Variables, Instance Metadata, and Gruntwork Houston.

 1. [Lessons Learned From Writing Over 300,000 Lines of Infrastructure Code](https://blog.gruntwork.io/5-lessons-learned-from-writing-over-300-000-lines-of-infrastructure-code-36ba7fadeac1): A concise masterclass on how to write infrastructure code.